-6. Ride the Bus Tour in the Morning or catch it before it gets Dark
+6. Kennedy Space Center Bus Tours: Ride in the Morning or catch it before it gets Dark

 The bus tour is quite long but for true blue rocketship fans, you get to see launch sites and the bus tour ends at Apollo/Saturn V Center where you get to see the 363-foot Saturn V rocket, touch a moon rock, experience the thrill of the space race with the launch of Apollo 8, and many more.

-The line to the bus tour was quite long in the afternoon so we rode the bus tour just before it ended at 530PM and the sun has set by mid-tour so they cut it short and went straight to Apollo/Saturn V Center which actually worked for us.
+The Kennedy Space Center crowd levels after lunch were high.
+The line to enter the Atlantis Exhibit, as well as the bus tour, was quite long when we arrive in that area so we rode the bus tour just before it ended at 530PM and the sun has set by mid-tour so they cut it short and went straight to Apollo/Saturn V Center which actually worked for us.
 The length of the bus tour was too long for our young kids, I would suggest doing this last but do see it before it gets dark so you still see a glimpse of the launch sites.

 7. Don’t eat at the first restaurant you see and do pack some snacks